-If your engine has a bad ground connection to the vehicle’s body, it will cause a higher than normal resistance in the circuit which will, in turn, reduce the amount of power reaching the various electrical components.
+If your engine has a bad ground connection to the vehicle’s body, it will cause a higher than normal resistance in the circuit.
+This will, in turn, reduce the amount of power reaching the various electrical components.
 One of the first things to fail in such a situation is usually the ignition system.

 It’s pretty common to see a situation where the ground is still in good enough condition to let power go through when the engine is stopped so the car will indeed start.
-But when the engine starts to vibrate as the pistons go up and down, the wire will start to vibrate too and may not work as well anymore, causing the engine to stutter and stop.
+But when the engine starts to vibrate as the pistons go up and down, the wire will start to vibrate too and may not work as well anymore.
+This causes the engine to stutter and stop.

 If you are suspecting a potential bad ground problem, locate all the main ground/body connections and inspect them for rust and wear.
 Ground wires often rust out because of water and snow and they’ll need to be replaced.

-In order to do that, the ignition module will use, among other things, the crankshaft and camshaft sensors to follow the position of the pistons and the mass air flow sensor to evaluate the amount of oxygen in the air.
-If any of those sensors is faulty, it could lead to multiple misfires causing the engine to die or a preventive shut down of the ignition system also leading to a quick engine stall.
+In order to do that, the ignition module will use, among other things, the crankshaft and camshaft sensors to follow the position of the pistons and the mass airflow sensor to evaluate the amount of oxygen in the air.
+If any of those sensors is faulty, it could lead to multiple misfires.
+This causes the engine to die or a preventive shut down of the ignition system also leads to a quick engine stall.

-Diagnosing sensors is not an easy task for purists and may be better left to professionals but if you possess some basic auto mechanic knowledge, use a scanner to monitor the suspected sensors’ data and find out if any reading is out of threshold.
+Diagnosing sensors is not an easy task for purists.
+It may be better left to professionals.
+However, if you possess some basic auto mechanic knowledge, use a scanner to monitor the suspected sensors’ data to find out if any reading is out of threshold.
 If it is, replace the faulty sensor and try again.